-T-Mobile Galaxy S II features a 1.5GHz dual-core Qualcomm APQ8060 processor, says SamsungAlex Wagner - Deputy Managing Editor, News Desk
+T-Mobile Galaxy S II features a 1.5GHz dual-core Qualcomm APQ8060 processor, says SamsungAlex Wagner - Editorial Director of News and Content

 Earlier this month we saw Samsung add the T-Mobile Galaxy S II to its website, but the page was (and still is) missing the one piece of information that folks have been working to discover ever since the phone debuted: the type of processor found in the GSII.
 It seems that Samsung's own Galaxy S Support Twitter account may have just let the cat out of the bag, though, telling our friend Julian that "The Samsung #GalaxyS2 comes with a 1.5 dual core Qualcomm APQ8060 processor."
 The full conversation can be found below.